 Assistant Professor of English

-In addition to her role as a teacher and scholar, Dr. LaFollette is a poet, an artist, and a photographer, and these roles frequently intersect with her teaching and research.
+In addition to her role as a teacher and scholar, Dr. LaFollette is a poet, artist, and photographer, and these roles frequently intersect with her teaching and research.
 She is the author of the chapbook Body Parts (GFT Press, 2018) and serves as the Art Editor at Mud Season Review.
-Her poetry, fiction, nonfiction, and artwork have been featured in Cimarron Review, Harbor Review, Poetry South, Hypertext Magazine, Echo: Journal of Creative Nonfiction, Driftwood Press, Orange Blossom Review, and others.
-Dr. LaFollette has been nominated for a Pushcart Prize and for Best of the Net, and her work has been a finalist in the 2019 Driftwood Press Poetry Contest, The Poet’s Billow 2018 Bermuda Triangle Prize, and the 2018 Slippery Elm Multimedia Narrative Contest.
+Her poetry, fiction, nonfiction, and artwork have been featured in Rise Up Review, Cimarron Review, Harbor Review, Poetry South, Pine Hills Review, Hypertext Magazine, Echo: Journal of Creative Nonfiction, The Curator, Driftwood Press, Wordgathering, Posit, and others.
+Dr. LaFollette has been nominated for Best of the Net, has received two nominations for the Pushcart Prize, and her work has been a finalist in the 2019 Driftwood Press Poetry Contest, The Poet’s Billow 2018 Bermuda Triangle Prize, and the 2018 Slippery Elm Multimedia Narrative Contest.

 For more information, you can visit her website.